mozilla/network-pulse-api/README.md

 If a user is authenticated, all three fields will be present.
 If a user is not authenticated, the response object will only contain the `loggedin` key, with value `false`.

+**This data should never be cached persistently**.
+Do not store this in localStorage, cookies, or any other persistent data store.
+When the user terminates their client, or logs out, this information should immediately be lost.
+Also do not store this in a global namespace like `window` or `document`, or in anything that isn't protected by a closure.

 ### `POST /entries/`